14 November 2013

 - No new water sources are required in QLD til 2032.
 We currently have twice the supply as required demand.

-- Water quality issues due to the 2011/13 floods remain of concern.
+- Water quality issues remain a concern due to the 2011/13 floods.
 The floods mobilised significant sediment in the Brisbane River, which is being transferred into Morton Bay.

-- The floods led to aquifer recharge, which has led to an increase in TDS and hardness in the middle Brisbane river which is expected to continue for the next two years.
+- The floods led to aquifer recharge, leading to an increase in TDS and hardness in the middle Brisbane river which is expected to continue for the next two years.

 - With industry restructures, new governments and failures of previous models we are still faced with lack of leadership and accountability across the water cycle.
 River & catchment health, nutrients offsets and holistic investments strategies are all issues that could be improved with a new leadership approach.